 Do you see what is described here?
 The incredible goal of a Christian is to be born into the kingdom of God—to become a spirit being RULING under Christ, as a very Son of God.
 What could be more wonderful—more glorious!—for a Christian to look forward to?

-Matthew 24:27 states that when Christ returns, His Coming will be like lightning shining from the east to the west.
-This will be an earth-shattering event, impossible to miss.
+Matthew 24:27 states that when Christ returns to Jerusalem, His Coming will be like lightning shining from the east to the west.
+This will be an Earth-shattering event, impossible to miss.

 Daniel spoke of Christ coming in the “clouds of heaven” (7:13).
 Before His Return, God officially grants Him authority to rule the world.
 The saints cannot be given authority with Christ until He is given authority first.
 Only then can He give power to others.
 Notice: “And there was GIVEN Him [Christ] dominion, and glory, and a kingdom, that all people, nations, and languages, should serve Him: His dominion is an everlasting dominion, which shall not pass away, and His kingdom that which shall not be destroyed” (vs. 14).